paularl/lgpd/README.md

 # How to use

-1. Clone or download the repository.
+1. Clone or download the repository in the **master branch** (change it on top left. you are on the main branch now).
+Clone by clicking on the green buttom on the right!
 2. Create a virtual environment to install all the necessary packages (see https://docs.python.org/3/library/venv.html)
 3. Activate you VENV
 4. Install all packages with: